dv-wataru-tatsuda/ceramicnet-supplement/README.md

 │   ├── DBR                                  # Dish Body with Ring Base samples │   ├── DC                                   # Dish Cap samples
 │   └── P                                    # Plate samples
-├── other_ceramicnet_data                    # additional datasets for further experiments
+├── other_data                               # additional datasets for further experiments
-│   └── DCFLIP                               # upside-down DC samples
+│   └── DCFLIP                               # upside-down DC samples used in dcflip_analysis
-└── result_used_in_article                   # materials used in the mainscript
+└── results_used_in_article                  # materials used in the mainscript
     ├── main_analysis                        # main experiment outputs
     │   ├── mainscript_executed.ipynb        # Table 1 and 2 are available in this notebook
     │   ├── accuracy_epoch*.png              # accuracy curves for each fold; not used in the mainscript